Import floor plans from IFC files

 Complete the following steps to inspect the output features:

-1. Click the Add Data button Add Data and add the Facilities, Levels, Units, and Details feature classes from an indoor dataset to the same map where you loaded the IFC floor plans.
+1. On the Map tab, in the Layer group, click the Add Data button Add Data and add the Facilities, Levels, Units, and Details layers from an indoor dataset to the same map where you loaded the IFC floor plans.

 Note: